shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/file-system-config-reference.md

     associated_entity_type: Shot

-## {% include product %} Task Folder
+## Task Folder

-The Task folder represents a  [Task](https://support.shotgunsoftware.com/hc/en-us/articles/219031248)  in {% include product %}.
+The Task folder represents a  [Task](https://help.autodesk.com/view/SGSUB/ENU/?guid=SG_Producer_pr_scheduling_tasks_pr_my_tasks_html)  in {% include product %}.
 By default, the Task folder will not will not be created with its parent.
 For example, if the folder creation is triggered for a Shot which has a Task node associated, the Task folders will not be created automatically.
 Instead, Task folders will only be created when the folder creation is executed for the Task (e.g., launching a Task from {% include product %}).

 ![task_folder](images/file-system-config-reference/task_folder_02_DS.png)